 This post is sponsored by Dreft.
-I received free product in exchange for this post.

 Getting ready for a new baby is exciting, whether it’s your first or your third.
 I love getting the nursery ready, sewing a special quilt and crib sheet for my baby, and pre-washing and organizing all their tiny clothes in the closet.
 But since I also had a toddler and a preschooler to take care of during my third pregnancy, some things weren’t done quite as well this time around!

 One thing that really took a hit was the closet.
 I did a pretty terrible job of organizing Little R’s closet before he was born.
 We kept everything we used for our first two babies, and since we had a boy and a girl, I had a lot of blue and pink mismatched baskets, a lot of things in plastic bags, and a lot extra baby hangers.
 Little R is now almost 4 months old, and since I just got a bunch of Little J’s old clothes out of storage for him, I thought that after I washed them, I would take the time to reorganize the closet and put them away the right way!
 Today I want to share the before and after of his closet, as well as some helpful tips for organizing baby’s closet!